ironhack-labs/lab-javascript-functions-and-arrays/README.md

   The `while` loop is another way to loop through an array in JavaScript.
 It consists of a condition and a block of code that is executed as long as the condition is `true`.

   Like the `for` loop, the `while` loop requires a counter variable to keep track of the current position in the array.
-The counter variable must be initialized before the loop, and incremented or decremented at the end of each iteration.
+The counter variable must be initialized before the loop and incremented or decremented at the end of each iteration.

   ```js
   const animals = ['cat', 'dog', 'bird'];